Alliance for College and Career Student Success

 - Teach CTE is an annual conference for regional career-technical program instructors from secondary and higher education institutions.
 At this event, instructors learn about evidence-based instructional practices and collaborate to strengthen student learning and engagement.

 As part of the Illinois Post-Secondary Workforce Readiness Act (PWR), transitional courses are developed through a collaboration between high school and college-level educators and taught in high school.
-These courses give high school seniors who are not college-ready the opportunity to improve their communication/literacy and math skills.
+These courses give high school seniors who are not college-ready opportunities to improve their communication/literacy and math skills.
 Students who successfully pass these transitional high school courses with a C or better have direct placement into college-level courses in these subjects, thus bypassing the placement tests.

 - Transitional Math Courses: Using the available statewide curriculum resources for transitional math, high school and college faculty and administrators developed three high school math courses College Algebra, Quantitative Literacy Statistics, and Technical Math.